seanpue/webpage/pages/about.rst

 Poetry <http://www.ucpress.edu/book.php?isbn=9780520283107>`_, was published by University of California Press in August 2014.
 I have made a resource page for the book `here <http://seanpue.com/itoohavesomedreams>`_.

 My new research area is **digital humanities**, which is a rather capacious topic.
-I  involved in what could be called “humanities computing” related to South Asian literature and language for over a decade.
+I have been involved in what could be called “humanities computing” related to South Asian literature and language for over a decade.
 I had been keeping that aspect of my research on the down low, but as it is now becoming an accepted method of humanist inquiry I am doing work more openly in that